kaushik18/ProgramSix/README.txt

 Program Display:
 This program will read in records from a Binary File(including the Header record) and outputs the records into a CDK Matrix.

+How to Run the program:
+After Cloning into your repository, do make clean to get rid of any object files that may have been present.
+1) Do "make" which will build the program and provide the object files and executable.
+2) Run using following command "/.cdkexample".